sinzlab/nnfabrik/README.md

 ## :bug: Report bugs (or request features)

-In case you find a bug or would like to see some new features added to nnfabrik, please create and issue or contact any of the contributors.
+In case you find a bug or would like to see some new features added to nnfabrik, please create an issue or contact any of the contributors.